Arquisoft/wiq_es2c/README.md

 As an administrator, you have access to additional features, including:

--Access to the APIs for managing questions and users -Ability to view user accounts
+- Access to the APIs for managing questions and users
+- Ability to view user accounts
--Ability to view game statistics and the ranking
+- Ability to view game statistics and the ranking

 Please note that administrators do not have access to play the game from registration to gameplay and its functionalities.